trkgnn/Avocadash/README.md

 Download the sources in this repository.

-Change the "pd.read_csv(as your Avocado.csv path)" directory
+Change the directory in Avocadash_App.py file "pd.read_csv(as your Avocado.csv path)"

 Go to your cmd